MicrosoftDocs/SupportArticles-docs/support/windows-server/virtualization/merge-checkpoints-with-many-differencing-disks.md

    > [!NOTE]
    > In this command, <_virtual machine name_> represents the name of the virtual machine.

-   When the script runs, you should see output that resembles the following:
+   When the script runs, you should see output that resembles the following output.

    :::image type="content" source="./media/merge-checkpoints-with-many-differencing-disks/get-vhdchain-run.png" alt-text="Screenshot of the output of the Get-VHDChain script.":::

 1. Make sure that `Get-VHDChain` runs without errors.

    > [!IMPORTANT]
    > If the `Get-VHDChain` output contains errors, you have to remove the affected differencing disks from the folder.
-In the following example, Disk 24 has generated an error and must be removed from the differencing disk folder.
+In the following example, Disk 24 generated an error and must be removed from the differencing disk folder.
+   >
    > :::image type="content" source="./media/merge-checkpoints-with-many-differencing-disks/get-vhdchain-error.png" alt-text="Screenshot of the output of the Get-VHDChain script when the script generates an error.":::

 <a id="mergechain"></a>**Create and run merge commands**

-1. Follow these steps to create a script to merge the disks.
-These instructions create a script in `C:\temp\merge.txt`.
+1. The following instructions create a script in `C:\temp\merge.txt` to merge the disks.
+Follow these steps:
    1. On the local `C:` drive, create a folder that is named `temp`.
    1. Open an Administrative PowerShell window, and then run the following command: